bpowers/sd.js/xmile.md

 `page_sequence`...

 - `lable_angle` - counter-clockwise? `This is always specified in conjunction with label_side` -- how is that useful?
 Isn't it either/or?

+There are 2 possible formattings to use for the display of an entity name, that specified in the 'name' attribute of the `<aux>`/`<stock>`/`<flow>` tag under the `<view>` section, or the 'name' attribute of the tag under the `model` section.
+I am choosing to use the formatting under the model section.